pncsoares/dotnet-rabbitmq/1.SingleProducerAndConsumer/README.md

 Take a look at RabbitMQ interface (http://localhost:15672) to see the message being produced to the queue and then consumed:

 ![Message produced and consumed](../.github/images/produced-message-consumed-message.png)

+And that's it.
+This is the simplest and easiest example 🐥

+Take a look at the other examples that we have created.